That was the opinion of a number of NASCAR drivers after the COT made its road course debut at the Toyota/Save Mart 350 at Infineon Raceway on Sunday.

 Drivers knew that they would have to finesse their way around the 1.99-mile track more than in past years.

 "I think you can pass more with this car than you could with the old car just because it's so easy to slide the inside tire," said Jeff Burton, who started sixth and finished third.
-"And if you don't get in there just right, you slide up the corner and the guys behind you are getting a good shot (to pass)."

 Everyone will try to take what they learned here into the next course race, at Watkins Glen on Aug.
 12.